Ontario shuts schools, indoor dining and gyms

 TORONTO (AP) — All schools in Canada’s most populous province will be shut down and move to online learning because of a record number of coronavirus infections fueled by the ultra-contagious omicron variant, Ontario’s premier announced Monday.

-Premier Doug Ford also announced the closure of indoor dining and gyms and cinemas will close.
+Premier Doug Ford also announced the closure of indoor dining.
+Gyms and cinemas will also close and hospitals have also been told to pause all non-urgent surgeries

-Ontario is seeing records new infections and there are concerns about hospital capacity.
+Ontario is seeing record new infections and there are concerns about hospital capacity.

 “I know online learning is not ideal,” Ford said.
 “The fact is omicron spreads like wildfire.”